-A copy of our Annual Report on Form 10-K for the fiscal year ended December 31, 2009 (without exhibits) is available on the Internet at www.proxyvote.com as set forth in the Internet Notice.
+A copy of our Annual Report, which includes the 2011 Annual Report on Form 10-K (without exhibits), is available on the Internet at www.proxyvote.com as set forth in the Internet Notice.

-We will send a copy of our Annual Report on Form 10-K to any shareholder without charge upon written request addressed to:
+We will send a copy of our 2011 Annual Report on Form 10-K to any shareholder without charge upon written request addressed to:

-Rayonier Inc. Shareholder Relations 50 N. Laura Street Suite 1900 Jacksonville, FL 32202, USA (904) 357-9100
+Rayonier Inc. Shareholder Relations 1301 Riverplace Boulevard Suite 2300 Jacksonville, FL 32207, USA (904) 357-9100

-Delivery Of Materials To Shareholders Sharing An Address
+Delivery of Materials to Shareholders Sharing an Address

 In addition to furnishing proxy materials over the Internet, the Company takes advantage of the SEC's "householding" rules to reduce the delivery cost of materials.
-Under such rules, only one Internet Notice or, if paper copies are requested, only one Proxy Statement, Annual Report and Form 10-K are delivered to multiple shareholders sharing an address unless the Company has received contrary instructions from one or more of the shareholders.
-If a shareholder sharing an address wishes to receive a separate Internet Notice or copy of the proxy materials, he or she may so request by contacting Broadridge Householding Department by phone at 1-800-542-1061 or by mail to Broadridge Householding Department, 51 Mercedes Way, Edgewood, New York 11717.
-A separate copy will be promptly provided following receipt of a shareholder's request, and such shareholder will receive separate materials in the future.
-Any shareholder currently sharing an address with another shareholder but nonetheless receiving separate copies of the materials may request delivery of a single copy in the future by contacting Broadridge Householding Department at the number or address shown above.
+Under such rules, only one Internet Notice or, if paper copies are requested, only one Proxy Statement and Annual Report is delivered to multiple shareholders sharing an address unless the Company has received contrary instructions from one or more of the shareholders.
+If a shareholder sharing an address wishes to receive a separate Internet Notice or copy of the proxy materials, that shareholder may do so by contacting Broadridge Householding Department via telephone at 1-800-542-1061 or via mail addressed to Broadridge Householding Department, 51 Mercedes Way, Edgewood, New York 11717.
+Any shareholder making such request will promptly receive a separate copy of the proxy materials, and separate copies of all future proxy materials.
+Any shareholder currently sharing an address with another shareholder, but nonetheless receiving separate copies of the materials, may request delivery of a single copy in the future by contacting Broadridge Householding Department by telephone or mail as indicated above.